-Parameter Description Setting range Default Menu path CB Pos Detect If there is a circuit breaker assigned, LOP will be inhibited if the circuit breaker is open.
-The position of the breaker will not be taken into account by LOP if no breaker is assigned. , SG[1].Pos -,- [Protection Para /Global Prot Para /Supervision /LOP] ExBlo1 External blocking of the module, if blocking is activated (allowed) within a parameter set and if the state of the assigned signal is true.
-1n, Assignment List [Protection Para /Global Prot Para /Supervision /LOP] ExBlo2 External blocking of the module, if blocking is activated (allowed) within a parameter set and if the state of the assigned signal is true.
-1n, Assignment List [Protection Para /Global Prot Para /Supervision /LOP] Blo Trigger1 An Alarm of this protective element will block the Loss of Potential Detection.
-Blo Trigger [Protection Para /Global Prot Para /Supervision /LOP] Blo Trigger2 An Alarm of this protective element will block the Loss of Potential Detection.
-Blo Trigger [Protection Para /Global Prot Para /Supervision /LOP] Blo Trigger3 An Alarm of this protective element will block the Loss of Potential Detection.
-Blo Trigger [Protection Para /Global Prot Para /Supervision /LOP] Blo Trigger4 An Alarm of this protective element will block the Loss of Potential Detection.
-Blo Trigger [Protection Para /Global Prot Para /Supervision /LOP]
+Parameter Description Setting range Default Menu path

+CB Pos Detect If there is a circuit breaker assigned, LOP will be inhibited if the circuit breaker is open.
+The position of the breaker will not be taken into account by LOP if no breaker is assigned. , SG[1].Pos [Protection Para /Global Prot Para /Supervision

+/LOP]

+ExBlo1 External blocking of the module, if blocking is activated (allowed) within a parameter set and if the state of the 1n, Assignment List [Protection Para /Global Prot Para

+assigned signal is true. /Supervision

+/LOP]

+ExBlo2 External blocking of the module, if blocking is activated (allowed) within a parameter set and if the state of the 1n, Assignment List [Protection Para

+assigned signal is true.
+List /Global Prot Para

+/Supervision

+Blo Trigger1 An Alarm of this protective plament will block the Long Dio Triggor /LOP] [Protection Para

+Bio Triggeri An Alarm of this protective element will block the Loss of Potential Detection.
+Blo Trigger /Global Prot Para

+/Supervision

+/LOP]

+Blo Trigger2 An Alarm of this protective element will block the Loss Blo Trigger [Protection Para

+of Potential Detection. /Global Prot Para

+/Supervision

+/LOP]

+Blo Trigger3 An Alarm of this protective element will block the Loss of Potential Detection.
+Blo Trigger [Protection Para

+or Folential Detection. /Global Prot Para

+/Supervision

+/LOP]

+Blo Trigger4 An Alarm of this protective element will block the Loss of Potential Detection.
+Blo Trigger [Protection Para

+oi Fotentiai Detection. /Global Prot Para

+/Supervision

+/LOP]